ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 protocols being used and the system's configuration.

-Note that Protocol Properties are also set during pre-establishment, as transport parameters, to preconfigure Protocol Stacks during establishment.
+Note that Protocol Properties are also set during pre-establishment, as Transport Properties, to preconfigure Protocol Stacks during establishment.

 Generic Protocol Properties include: